amooma/www.amooma.de/_posts/2015-08-24-minimize-svg-files.markdown

 Many WebPerformance professionals use SVG files to save space.
 Now you can even save more space by minifying those files.
 Which was the first thing I did for www.amooma.de.
 Have a look at the [Github commit](https://github.com/amooma/www.amooma.de/commit/cb93cfbf69f04c12fbf1331f709b29f7bd04ede5) to see the difference.

-Update: Nick Bruun [@NickBruun](https://twitter.com/NickBruun) who has done a lot of work with SVGs at [Iconfinder](https://www.iconfinder.com/) told me that [SVGO does botch SVG files](https://twitter.com/NickBruun/status/635812664279736320) in some cases.
+**Update:** Nick Bruun [@NickBruun](https://twitter.com/NickBruun) who has done a lot of work with SVGs at [Iconfinder](https://www.iconfinder.com/) told me that [SVGO does botch SVG files](https://twitter.com/NickBruun/status/635812664279736320) in some cases.
 So you want to double check your results.
 I haven't had any problems yet but Nick is a guy who knows what he's doing.

+**2nd Update:** A couple of days after Nick [tweeted about potential problems with SVGO](https://twitter.com/NickBruun/status/635812664279736320) the maintainer of SVGO - Lev Solntsev - [contacted both of us offering bugfixes for any problem](https://twitter.com/ruGreLI/status/637611382767226880).
+You gotta love open source for this. :-)